European stocks ease from record high ahead of earnings season

 For a Reuters live blog on U.S., UK and European stock markets, click LIVE/ or type LIVE/ in a news window

-April 12 (Reuters) - European stocks eased from all-time highs on Monday as investors held off from making big bets ahead of the earnings season, while British retailers were set to reopen as the economy emerges from a strict winter lockdown.
+April 12 (Reuters) - European stocks eased from all-time highs on Monday as investors held off from making big bets ahead of the earnings season, while British retailers reopened as the economy emerges from a strict winter lockdown.

+The pan-European STOXX 600 index .STOXX fell 0.4% after closing at a record high on Friday, with banks .SXPP, commodity .SXRP and retail sectors among the biggest decliners.

+"Many people are aware that this reporting season is likely to be quite strong for manufacturing companies and much weaker for companies which have been affected by lockdown, the more serviced based businesses," said Matt Siddle, portfolio manager for European equities at Fidelity International.

+"The big question for the market is what happens next.
+How sustainable is that level of supply-demand and whether spending will be deflected back to services and different parts of the economy."

-UK's domestically focussed FTSE mid 250 index .FTMC inched 0.2% lower, but hovered below a record high as shops, pubs, gyms and hairdressers reopened after three months of lockdown.
+UK's domestically focussed FTSE mid 250 index .FTMC slid 0.5%, but hovered below a record high as shops, pubs, gyms and hairdressers reopened after three months of lockdown.

-Airlines EasyJet EZJ.L and Ryanair RYA.I fell close to 3% after HSBC downgraded their stocks to "hold" from "buy".
+Airlines EasyJet EZJ.L and Ryanair RYA.I fell close to 3% after HSBC downgraded the stocks to "hold" from "buy".

+Meanwhile, Norway's budget airline Norse Atlantic NORSE-ME.OL rose 4.5% in its stock market debut.

-Italian diagnostics group DiaSorin SpA DIAS.MI jumped 7.5% after it said it will acquire U.S. based Luminex Corp LMNX.O for $1.8 billion in an all-cash deal.
+Italian diagnostics group DiaSorin SpA DIAS.MI jumped 8.6% after it said it will acquire U.S. based Luminex Corp LMNX.O for $1.8 billion.

+French utilities Veolia VIE.PA and Suez SEVI.PA gained almost 8% after they agreed upon a merger deal.

+Utilities .SX6P and automakers .SXAP were the only gainers among European sectors.

 (Reporting by Sruthi Shankar in Bengaluru; Editing by Shounak Dasgupta)